SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-overview.md

 <!-- Verify that it's okay to use the concept of "modern" themes/pages here? -->

-To select from the available themes for a SharePoint site, choose the __gear icon (⚙️)__ in the top right corner of the screen, and then select __Change the look__.
+To select from the available themes for a SharePoint site, choose the __gear icon (⚙️)__ in the top right corner of the screen, select __Change the look__, then select __theme__.
 You'll be presented with a list of themes to choose from, which might include default themes and/or custom themes depending on how your site has been configured.

 The following image shows how the default themes are presented in the theme picker dialog box.